technicated/ts-enums/README.md

 const Color = makeEnum<Color>()
 ```

-The `makeEnum` is generic, and you **must** pass the typealias definition as its first parameter so TypeScript can be able to offer autocompletion for you on `const Color` members.
+The `makeEnum` is generic, and you **must** pass the type alias definition as its first parameter so TypeScript can be able to offer autocompletion for you on `const Color` members.

 This is all it takes to create a simple enum!
 You can now create instances of it by using the case names as constructors: